katerina-tziala/fullstackopen2019/README.md

 - the use of MongoDB, for storing the application’s data
 - the use of GraphQL, a modern alternative to REST APIs

 The structure of this repository is accordingly to the structure of the course.
 For each part there is a directory that contains the description of the part and the respective exercises.
-The following list is an overview of the course, whilst the _documentation_images_ directory contains all the images used in the README files of this repository.
+The following list is an overview of the course, whilst the *documentation_images* directory contains all the images used in the README files of this repository.

 # Course Contents

 <a class="button" href="https://github.com/katerina-tziala/fullstackopen2019/tree/master/part0" aria-label="access part 0">
   <img src="https://raw.githubusercontent.com/katerina-tziala/fullstackopen2019/master/documentation_images/part0_logo.png" alt="part logo" width="50" height="50" align="middle" >
-  **Part 0: Fundamentals of Web Apps**
+  <b>Part 0: Fundamentals of Web Apps</b>
 </a>

 <!-- <br/>